GLOBAL MARKETS-Stocks mixed as Greek deal offsets tumbling oil

 * Low oil prices underpin deflation fears

-* Expectations for dovish Yellen boost U.S. bond prices (Adds close of U.S. markets)
+* Expectations for dovish Yellen boost U.S. bond prices (Adds oil settlement prices)

 By Herbert Lash

-NEW YORK, Feb 23 U.S. stocks hovered near all-time highs on Monday, held down by a sharp drop in crude oil prices, while European shares rallied to seven-year highs on last week's conditional financial rescue for Greece.
+NEW YORK, Feb 23 U.S. stocks slipped from all-time highs on Monday, pulled lower by a sharp drop in crude oil prices, while European shares rallied to fresh seven-year highs on last week's conditional financial rescue for Greece.

 Yields on low-rated euro zone government bonds fell on relief an agreement was reached late Friday as it eased concerns that Greece would leave the euro, even though it merely buys time for Athens to seek a long-term deal with Europe.